Bunch Of Vehicle Violations Turns Up 2 Pounds Of Pot In Ridgefield Stop

 Whatever first the eye of a Ridgefield police officer led to the seizure of more than two pounds of pot and the arrest of a driver from Manhattan.

-Both the registration for the Chevy Cruse and the driver’s license came back suspended following a predawn stop on Bergen Boulevard, Ridgefield Police Chief Thomas Gallagher said.
+Both the registration for the Chevy Cruze and the driver’s license came back suspended following a predawn stop on Bergen Boulevard, Ridgefield Police Chief Thomas Gallagher said.

 The officer called for a Bergen County Sheriff’s K9, who detected the presence of drugs, the chief said.
 Police also found packaging materials and a scale, he said.